nyvnge/python-scripts/README.md

    Be sure to provide any necessary command-line arguments or configuration settings as outlined in the script's documentation.

-5. **Contribute**: If you have your own Python scripts that you'd like to contribute or if you've made improvements to existing scripts, we welcome your contributions!
+5. **Contribute**: If you have your own Python scripts that you'd like to contribute or if you've made improvements to existing scripts, I welcome your contributions!
 Follow the standard GitHub workflow:

    - Fork the repository to your GitHub account.
    - Create a new branch for your changes: `git checkout -b your-branch-name`.